voithos/transience/DESIGN.md

 - Throwback: jump back to a previous location; cost and "throwback length" determined by length button is held down (with a max).
 Cannot go back further than a certain amount (even if there is enough flux).
+Short cooldown after each throwback (to prevent spamming).

 ## Enemies

-Enemies are other transient, ethereal beings.
-All battle gameplay involves melee attacks (no projectiles).
+Enemies are beings that live in the visited world.
+Most battle gameplay is melee based.
 Enemies release health-particles upon defeat that the player can absorb.

 Enemies:

 - Jumper
-  Octopus-like (?) mob enemy, little health, swarms in numbers Winds-up and jumps at the player
+  Spider-like mob enemy, little health, swarms in numbers Winds-up and jumps at the player

 - Fighter